ilr-workshop/ECCVW2026/README.md

-# ICCVW2025
+# ECCVW2026
-The Official Site of the ICCV 2025 Workshop on Instance-Level Recognition and Generation.
+The Official Site of the ECCV 2026 Workshop on Instance-Level Recognition and Generation.